ramyadeepika09-droid/hello-gits/README.md

 # hello-gits
 My first repository on GitHub
-learning GitHub installation and application with R-studio
+learning GitHub installation and application with RStudio